ohler55/graphql-test-tool/file_format.md

  - **vars** are the variables to be passed along with a GraphQL request.
 They are appended to the URL or added to the JSON 'variables' element if the POST contents is JSON.
-The values in the Vars map can be either a value or a string that begines with a '$' which indicates a rmembered value should be used instead.
+The values in the Vars map can be either a value or a string that begins with a '$' which indicates a rmembered value should be used instead.

  - **sortBy** are the sort keys for the result.
 Depending on the